maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ## Loading the Dataset

-Let's start by loading the dataset into a pandas DataFrame.
-We will use the `read_csv` function from pandas to load the dataset from a CSV file.
-Furthermore, we will extract the target variable and split the dataset into a training and a test set.
+Let's start by loading the dataset into a pandas DataFrame to get an overview of the data and be able to work with it.

 ```python
 import pandas as pd